-C. Federal Regulations
+D. Federal Regulations

 Metro JD sites which were acquired with assistance from the FTA are subject to and will follow FTA guidance and will be reviewed individually by the FTA to ensure compliance.
-Current guidance in FTA Circular 7050.1CB on FTA-funded real property for joint development, stipulates that joint developments follow fiveour criteria: subject JD projects
+Current guidance in FTA Circular 7050.1B on FTA-funded real property for joint development, stipulates that joint developments follow four criteria: subject JD projects

-- Economic Benefit project musteither (a) enhance economic development or (b) benefit or incorporate private investment. - Public Transportation Benefit project must either (a) enhance the effectiveness of public transportation and be related physically or functionally to public transportation, or it can(b) establish new or enhanced coordination between public transportation and other modes of transportation. - 3.
-Fair Share of Revenue developer and Metro must negotiate and agree on the amount of revenue the project will provide to Metro.
-The FTA does not define what amounts to a "fair share of revenue" but Metro will provide FTA with a reasonable determination that the terms and conditions of the joint development project are reasonable and fair to Metro.
+- 1. Economic Benefit project must enhance economic benefit or incorporate private investment. - 2.
+Public Transportation Benefit project must enhance the effectiveness of public transportation and be related physically or functionally to public transportation, or it can establish new or enhanced coordination between public transportation and other modes.

-- 4. Fee Collection For Zero-Emission Vehicle Charging if equipment to fuel privately owned zero-emission passenger vehicles is installed as part of JD activities, the developer and/or Metro will collect fees from users of the equipment. - 4.5.
+- 3. Revenue developer and Metro must negotiate and agree on the amount of revenue the project will provide to Metro.
+The FTA does not define what amounts to a "fair share of revenue" but Metro will provide FTA with a reasonable determination that the terms and conditions of the joint development project are reasonable and fair to Metro. - 4.
 Fair Share of Costs developers and commercial tenants must pay a fair share of the costs through rental payments or other means.
 The FTA does not define what amounts to a fair share of the costs of the facility and will not impose a particular valuation methodology.
 Metro will determine how to document its reasonable determination that the rental payment, or other means, is reasonable and fair.

-D. Local Jurisdictions
+E. Local Jurisdictions